Cord Cutting Guides, News, and Reviews

 Frontier is one of the most popular choices for DSL internet over the last decade.
 They jumped into the fiber internet market with the purchase of Verizon Fios’ fiber network on the West Coast.
 Optimum offers a fiber connection as well; however, they are only available in four states in the northeast.
 I’m not trying to downplay Optimum in the least — it’s a very strong option, just not a very widely available one.

-Both Frontier Fios and Optimum offer speedy fiber internet with comparable pricing.
+Both Frontier FiberOptic and Optimum offer speedy fiber internet with comparable pricing.
 However, Optimum has faster speeds than Frontier in the Northeast.

 Fiber: Up to 940 Mbps